jorgecarmona/react-unit-test/README.md

 # react-test
-How to test React apps with mocha, chai and enzyme
+Examples of unit tests for React apps with mocha, chai and enzyme

+## Start

+After cloning the project:
+### `npm install`

 ## Available Scripts